 Textile production and distribution is no longer a process of a single nation, but of a world economy.
 Increased foreign competition and trade exist among many textile-producing nations.
 To increase production and to remain competitive, textile manufacturers have invested in new machinery and techniques of production that increase the productivity of labor.
 This means that fewer workers are needed to "tend" to a larger number of machines.
 Corporations have merged, joint ventures with foreign companies have occurred, new plants have been constructed in foreign countries, and American-owned companies have increasingly shifted operations to offshore manufacturing.
 All of this means fewer jobs domestically, but increased employment abroad.
 This process is a continuation of the shift of textile jobs from high-wage to low-wage environments that was seen already in the movement of textile production from New England to the American South in the middle decades of the twentieth century.

+So, is basic industries a good career path?
+Current trends in the textile industry, in particular, are not promising.
 Textile production has shifted to a number of developing countries, including China, India, Pakistan, Bulgaria, and Turkey.
 Because women are lower cost employees worldwide than men, textile manufacturers in these countries typically employ more than 50 percent females in textile production.
 Some Asian countries, including Japan and Korea, that once offered low-wage employment in the textile industry, have also seen a flight of textile production to countries with even lower wages overseas.
 In 2004 leading low-wage countries include Sri Lanka, Indonesia, and Bangladesh (Industrial United Nations Development Organization, 2003).

 Although textile manufacturers argue that free-trade practices (such as the abandonment of trade quotas to restrain imports into the United States from China and the North American Free Trade Agreement) have been the cause of mill bankruptcies and closings and job losses in the United States (Nesbitt, 2003), many economists point out that tariffs, quotas, and other protectionist measures are generally ineffective in maintaining employment in declining industries, and result in higher prices for consumers.
 Only factories offering some specific comparative advantage (for example, techno-textile production, on-demand specialty textile production, extremely high labor productivity) are likely to survive in high-wage environments in the era of globalization.
 The portability of the textile industry (whole factories can be dismantled in one country and reassembled in another, lower-wage one) and the relatively unskilled nature of textile work means that production of basic textiles will continue to flow to low-wage environments.
 An important contemporary challenge is to protect textile workers (largely female, poor, young, and vulnerable) from exploitation, industrial hazards, and other negative effects of employment in an industry that has seldom seen worker protection as a high priority.